noogen-projects/todo/README.md

 - Add issue to the project
 - List issues of the projects
 - View tree of the projects
-- Use local file-based projects and issue storage
+- Use local file-based project config and issue storage
 - Search for projects in the current directory and in configured search roots

 ## Installation